dv-lse/fdi-patent-innovate/data/narrative.md

   label: Top 100 FDIs in 2014
 :::

-Global flows of **Foreign Direct Investments** (FDIs) amounted to 1.8 trillion US dollars [1] in 2015, the equivalent of Italy’s Gross Domestic Product [2].
-The top 100 investments in 2014 are displayed on the globe, mouse over the cities of destination or provenance to get more information about the flows.
+In 2015, global flows of **Foreign Direct Investments** (FDIs) amounted to 1.8 trillion US dollars [1], the equivalent of Italy’s Gross Domestic Product [2].

-You can rotate the globe with your mouse, and zoom in or out with the buttons in bottom-right the corner.
+The top 100 investments in 2014 are displayed on the globe.
+Mouse over the regions of destination or provenance to get more information about the flows.
+You can rotate the globe, and zoom in or out with the buttons in bottom-right the corner.

 [1]: http://unctad.org/en/pages/PublicationWebflyer.aspx?publicationid=1555 "UNCTAD 2016"